 White Paper – #50 on our list of types of medical writing

 A white paper is a type of document or report that seeks to inform about a specific topic or issue.
-A white paper is slightly different from a scientific research paper in that a white paper is usually written by a company or organization.
+It is slightly different from a scientific research paper.
+It is usually written by a company or organization.
 Typically, with a white paper the subject matter can be subjective due to the individual writing about a topic from the angle of the company they work for.
+You can check some white paper examples here.